Questions About Business Mileage Deductions

 Can I Deduct Mileage for a Non-company Car?

 A: You can deduct the actual expenses that you pay and as long as you keep contemporaneous (at the time) records for these expenses.
 You must have proof that you pay the gas, maintenance, and insurance and you need substantial records to support your business use.
-Make sure that you take out your personal use and your mom’s personal use.
+Make sure that you take out your personal use and your mother’s personal use; only your business use is deductible.

-If you are driving as an employee, you can claim business driving expenses on your personal tax return in Schedule A - itemized deductions.
-You can't claim expenses for which you received reimbursement, but you can claim expenses you paid for.
+A. If you are driving as an employee, you can only claim expenses that have not been reimbursed to you by your employer.
+You can claim unreimbursed business driving expenses on your personal tax return in Schedule A - itemized deductions.
+You must be able to show that these expenses were for business purposes.
 Once again, good records will keep you out of trouble if you are audited.

 Disclaimer: The information provided here is for general information purposes only; it is not intended to be tax or legal advice.
 Each situation is specific; consult your CPA or attorney to discuss your specific business questions.